 What is Intimacy Direction?

-I've been doing advocacy work for survivors of sexual violence since 2016,and consent work in the arts since 2019.
-I'm a trained Consent Forward Artist with IDC and pursuing my certification for IC in television and film.
-Though this new certification is not a requirement to do the work, I'm thrilled to be expanding my knowledge and skill-set in this important field.
+I've been doing advocacy work for survivors of sexual violence since 2016, and consent work in the arts since 2019.
+I'm a certified Consent Forward Artist with IDC.
+Though this new certification is not a requirement to do the work, I'm thrilled to have expanded my knowledge and skill-set in this important field.

 My proudest accomplishment regarding consent in the workplace was establishing the Minnesota Theater Foundational Standards for Safety and Accountability with the Twin Cities theater community, a guiding set of practices, ideals, and principals.
 It's a template for anyone who wants to learn more or develop their own.
 Click here to access the document.